WANG-BIN-LAB/ICML_TSNE/README.md

 # ICML rebuttal
-These are the pictures used for the rebuttal in ICML.
+This repository contains the figures and tables included in the ICML rebuttal.